Gigaspaces/xap-docs/site/content/howto/admin-view-gen-pu-details.markdown

 {{%tab "Web Management Console"%}}

-You can see the following high-level Space details in the main Spaces view:
+You can see the following Processing Unit details in the main Processing Units view:

 <table>
   <tr>